rakovpublic/jneopallium/README.md

-It will be neuron net constructor for building neuron net with custom architecture.
+It will be neuron net constructor for building neuron net with custom architecture(also it should be possible to create object oriented model of brain).
 Also it will have possibility of clusterizing.
 Great thanks to kafedra of Informatics in Kharkiv National University of Radio and Electronics, Eugen Putiatin, Helen Matat, Tatiana Sinelnikova.